 Secondly, fan speed control software actually has the potential to damage your MacBook.
 Because your Mac knows how to adjust the fan speed on its own when needed, manually overriding the speed setting could cause problems.

-MacBook Pro Overheating: 10 Causes & Fixes
+MacBook Pro Overheating: 10 Possible Causes & Fixes

 Please note: the solutions below apply to a Mac that is still operational when it heats up.
-If your MacBook shuts down itself due to overheating and won’t turn on, wait for a couple of minutes until it cools off and then restart the machine.
+If your MacBook Pro shuts down due to overheating and won’t turn on, wait for a couple of minutes until it cools off and then restart the machine.

 1. Your Mac’s Got Malware